Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 The biggest likely source of microplastics in California coastal waters?
 Our car tires

 Humans can do so much better than this within a free and responsible world, without dysfunctional and corrupting systems that impede recovery.
-Currently, the corporate culture (again, mostly broken Orange stage, but also broken Green) relies heavily on governmentally enforced “legal rights” that again focus on maximizing profits for shareholders at the expense of many other needs, such as safety, order, beauty, and harmony within a non-polluted world.
+Currently, the corporate culture (again, mostly broken Orange stage, but also broken Green) relies heavily on governmentally enforced “legal rights” that mostly focus on maximizing profits for shareholders at the expense of many other needs, such as safety, order, beauty, and harmony within the world.
 Teal-stage organizations will not sacrifice responsibility of ownership, sustainability, and environmental stewardship for short-term gains and convenience, nor will they create and promote products that don’t do what they’re supposed to do (allegedly eco-friendly plastics), as noted below:

 Ask Our Help Desk: Are bioplastics and biodegradable plastics really better?https://ecologycenter.org/blog/ask-our-help-desk-are-bioplastics-and-biodegradable-plastics-really-better/